labex-labs/open-source-labs/css/30-seconds-of-css/lab-transform-centering/step1.md

 # Transform Centering

+`index.html` and `style.css` have already been provided in the VM.

-To vertically and horizontally center a child element within its parent element using CSS transforms, follow these steps:
+To vertically and horizontally center a child element within its parent using CSS transforms, follow these steps:

-- Set the `position` of the parent to `relative` and the child to `absolute` to position it relative to its parent.
+1. Set the `position` property of the parent element to `relative` and that of the child element to `absolute` to position it relative to its parent.
-- Offset the child element 50% from the left and top edge of the containing block by using `left: 50%` and `top: 50%`.
+2. Use `left: 50%` and `top: 50%` to offset the child element 50% from the left and top edge of the parent element.
-- Use `transform: translate(-50%, -50%)` to negate its position, so that it is vertically and horizontally centered.
+3. Use `transform: translate(-50%, -50%)` to negate its position, so that it is both vertically and horizontally centered.
-- Note that the fixed `height` and `width` of the parent element is only for demonstration purposes.
+4. Note that the fixed `height` and `width` of the parent element are for demonstration purposes only.

-Here is an example of the HTML and CSS code:
+Here is an example HTML code:

 ```html
 <div class="parent">
   <div class="child">Centered content</div>
 </div>
 ```

+And here is the corresponding CSS code:

 ```css
 .parent {